girishji/girishji.github.io/_posts/2022-08-17-kicad-python-footprints-curved-tracks-edge-cuts.markdown

 ### KiCad Coordinate System

-The Cartesian plane KiCad uses has Y-axis pointing down and X-axis pointing to the left.
+The Cartesian plane KiCad uses has Y-axis pointing down and X-axis pointing to the right.
 Moreover, distance is specified in millionth of millimeter, and angles are in tenths of a degree.
 These aspects will become clear later.
 Points in space are represented by [`wxPoint`][ki-wxpt].
 There is also a millimeter variant called [`wxPointMM`][ki-wxpt-mm], and a conversion routine [`fromMM()`][ki-from-mm].
 Using mils